Ex-Malaysian PM Najib charged with corruption - AFP

 "It signals a new era where no one in public office will be immune from punitive action if they abuse power," he added.

-Najib is expected to be freed on bail later Wednesday after the court decided on a one million ringgit bond.
+Najib is expected to be freed on bail later Wednesday after the court decided on at one million ringgit bond.

 The former premier was also ordered to surrender his two Malaysian passports.